Estrogen patch: Hypoestrogenism

 Hypoestrogenism, or estrogen deficiency, may suggest menopause is approaching for middle aged women.
 Other causes of hypoestrogenism are excessive exercise, restrictive diet, underactive pituitary gland, ovarian failure, Turner Syndrome, and kidney disease.
 Symptoms of hypoestrogenism may include pain during sex, irregular periods, mood swings, hot flashes, breast tenderness, headache, depression, fatigue, weak bones, and an increase risk of urinary tract infections.
 Estrogen therapies, including the use of an estrogen patch, can be used to alleviate these symptoms by increasing estrogen levels to a normal state.
 Premenopausal women may be recommended to take progestin with estrogen therapy.

 Prevention of osteoporosis

 Estrogen patches may be effective in preventing osteoporosis in postmenopausal women.
 Research suggests that estrogen patches can significantly increases bone mineral density and reduce risks of fractures in postmenopausal women by raising estrogen levels and avoiding first-pass metabolism.

 There is evidence that the combination of an estrogen patch with a progestin pill can improve bone mineral density in young, premenopausal amenorrheic athletes, and may be more effective than an oral estrogen with progestin.

 Hormonal birth control

 Contraceptive patches such as norelgestromin/ethinylestradiol are a form of estrogen patch which are used for hormonal birth control.

+Feminizing hormone therapy

+Estrogen patches are commonly used for feminizing hormone therapy for transgender women as part of gender-affirming care.